 On Sunday, April 7, 2019 at 8:00PM (EST), Egypt will be on American Live TV.
 A sarcophagus in Egypt will be opened on live TV.
 It is such a big deal that the Discovery Channel, Travel Channel, and Science Channel will simulcast the show on each of their stations.
 The episode comes with the oversight of Egypt’s Supreme Council of Antiquities; Mostafa Waziri is its head.
-The show, Expedition Unknown, is hosted by Josh Gates and is sure to create quite a buzz.
+The show, Expedition Unknown, is hosted by Josh Gates and is sure to create quite a buzz – filmed in Egypt.

 It is hard to fathom the number of artifacts that have been unearthed in Egypt lately.
 Mummies, tombs, ancient sunken vessels, burial sites…the list goes on…have been found within just the last year.
 Just when you think nothing more can be found, a hidden chamber in King Tut’s tomb is found.
 Egypt is teeming with ancient artifacts, and the discoveries will most likely go on for longer than I’m alive.
 It’s incredible, and this show will continue to support the study of ancient Egyptian artifacts as it seeks to open a sarcophagus in Egypt on American Live TV with popular host Josh Gates.

 There is another part of me, however, that has this feeling that maybe if this sarcophagus has gone these many years without feeling fresh air within, it should be left to rest.
 We have many mummies already, and honestly, what would one more add to our already unearthed stories?
 Should we disturb what has been undisturbed for so long?